claytonjwong/savor-quest/README.md

 * **2024-03-24:**
   * **115** seconds
     * **Home Sweet Home:** I threw a Dart at the Sun which transformed into a Gold Bar, then I used the Ping Pong Paddle shaped Rake to find my Glasses on the floor
+* **2024-05-03:**
+  * **Blissful Bungalow:** The Dragonfly looked like a Coffee Bean on the tip of a Pencil, yet when I shifted my Hat and sipped on my Coffee Mug, I realized it was a Butterfly